 Leadership Resource Library

-The Office of Student Involvement Leadership Resource Library is a collection of materials for students, faculty and staff members to utilize as they work to develop their own leadership skills, particularly within the context of student organizations and leadership development.
-Use the form at the bottom of the OSI Resources page to request one of the resources or to renew a checked-out book, or contact us at firstname.lastname@example.org.
+The office of student involvement Leadership Resource Library is a collection of materials for students, faculty and staff members to use as they work to develop their own leadership skills, particularly within the context of student organizations and leadership development.
+Use the form at the bottom of the resources page to request one of the resources or to renew a checked-out book, or contact us at firstname.lastname@example.org.

 Advising Student Groups and Organizations

 Norbert W. Dunkel & John H. Schuh

 From the rewards and challenges of advising student groups to the specific knowledge, skills and qualities advisors need on a daily basis, this comprehensive overview offers advisors both theoretical and practical guidelines.
-Readers will learn to motivate leaders, provide academic and career assistance, tackle budget and accounting issues and more.
+Readers will learn to motivate leaders, provide academic and career assistance, and tackle budget and accounting issues and more.